-This is a form of technology that converts energy normally lost when braking into an electrical charge for your vehicle’s battery.
+This is an innovative form of battery charging technology that converts energy normally lost when braking into an electrical charge for the battery.

 Most hybrid batteries will be able to cover up to 150,000 miles without any issues or require changing.

 No. You’ll be advised of the servicing intervals for your vehicle at the time of purchase.